Practical things you can do

 After the loss of their baby, parents can find it difficult to be around pregnant women, babies or children.
 This isn’t the case for everyone, but jealousy and sadness are very common emotions for grieving parents to feel, especially in response to other peoples’ pregnancy and birth announcements.

-If you have a baby of your own and are struggling with all the normal things a new mum goes through, like endless feeding or sleepless nights, understand that your friend/family member might find it difficult to sympathise.
+If you have a baby of your own and are struggling with all the normal things a new mum goes through, like endless feeding or sleepless nights, understand that they might find it difficult to sympathise.
 It might be best to turn to others for support at this time.
-Again, this isn’t the case for everyone and your loved one might find comfort in your parenting ups and downs – you know them best.
+Again, this isn’t the case for everyone and your loved one or colleague might find comfort in your parenting ups and downs.
+This may depend on the kind of relationship you have.

-It’s normal to wonder whether they might try for another baby, but it’s a very tricky subject.
+It’s natural to wonder if they might try for another baby, but this can be a very sensitive subject.
 Let them bring it up if they want to.

-They are likely to need lots of extra support in future pregnancies, which often bring lots of anxiety.
+They are likely to need lots of extra support in future pregnancies, which often bring lots of anxiety and very mixed emotions that may be hard to navigate.
 Being pregnant again doesn’t mean they’re not still grieving for the baby they lost.
 If anything, it might be harder than ever.

 Remembering their baby in future

-Parents are often expected to ‘move on’ but most say their grief stays with them every day, whether they have since grown their family or not.
+Parents are often expected to ‘move on’ but most say their grief stays with them every day, whether they go on to grow their family or not.
 Grieving for a child changes over time, but it is something the parents learn to live with.

-If you can make a note of important dates that might affect them, you can give them lots of extra care and support.
-Remembering those dates will mean a lot and make a huge difference.
+You might want to make a note of important dates so you can give them lots of extra care and support.
+Remembering those dates could mean a lot and make a huge difference.
+Again this is dependent on the person and how they grieve.

 Raising money in memory of a baby can help fund research into the causes of baby loss and help save other families from the same devastating experience.